KKotlicki/Cibot/README.md

 ```

-[Major Rewrites] - Changes in dependencies or in code of several different scripts
+[Major Rewrite] - Changes in dependencies or in code of several different scripts

-[Rewrites] - Changes in singular script
+[Rewrite] - Changes in singular script

-[Major Features] - Entirely new feature requiring a new large script and possibly new cog
+[Major Feature] - Entirely new feature requiring a new large script and possibly new cog

-[Features] - A small new feature
+[Feature] - A small new feature

-[Fixes] - A small bug fix
+[Fix] - A small bug fix

 **DO NOT COMMIT CHANGES CONTAINING MAJOR BUGS!**